What Comes After Harm? Mapping Reparative Actions in AI through Justice Frameworks: Discussion

 \textit{Punitive justice} holds that wrongdoers should face consequences proportionate to the harm they caused~\cite{feinberg2019expressive}.
 In our dataset, however, punitive responses were rare.
 Only 10\% of cases involved fines, bans, or dismissals, typically enforced by regulators or courts.
 We found much less evidence of internal accountability, such as companies publicly disclosing disciplinary action or self-imposed sanctions.
 While internal measures may occur, the lack of transparency makes them difficult to assess.
 This aligns with prior research showing that AI professionals often view accountability as diffuse and located outside their individual or organizational control~\cite{lancaster2024s}.
 Moreover, when punitive actions take place, they generally relied on traditional legal frameworks, such as privacy or copyright violations, rather than mechanisms tailored to AI-specific harms.
 This limits the effectiveness of punitive measures in addressing the unique and evolving risks of AI systems.

 \textit{Restorative justice} focuses on repairing harm by centering the needs and agency of those affected and by enabling acknowledgment, dialogue, and restitution~\cite{zehr_little_2015}.
 Yet restorative practices were similarly scarce.
 Only 7\% of cases involved direct remedy to affected communities in the form of compensation.
 Few included meaningful input from those harmed in shaping the response.
 While public apologies and statements of intent were more common, they were often vague, symbolic, and lacked follow-through.
 As prior work has noted, such gestures may function more as reputational risk management than as genuine accountability~\cite{metcalf2019owning, green2021contestation}.
 These patterns reflect a broader gap in current practices: even when harm is acknowledged, efforts to rebuild trust or restore relationships are limited.
-These patterns point to a deeper issue: even when harm is recognized, there is little investment in restoring relationships or rebuilding trust.
 Despite growing calls for participatory, victim-centered approaches~\cite{ajmani2024data, ganesh2022resistance, velkova_algorithmic_2021}, most responses failed to return agency to affected communities, leaving the core aims of restorative justice unmet.